Onufriev-Lab/GBION_tutorial/README.md

 #### 1. Analysis of RMSD

-To analyse the stability of the nucleosome, we use RMSD analysis.
-CPPTRAJ program implemented into AMBER allows to calculate the RMSD of a molecule during the simulation.
-To run CPPTRAJ with input topology file of the system we simulate, type in command line:
+To assess the nucleosome's stability, RMSD (Root Mean Square Deviation) analysis is employed using the CPPTRAJ program within AMBER.
+This tool calculates the molecule's RMSD throughout the simulation, providing insights into its structural consistency.
+To initiate CPPTRAJ analysis with the system's input topology file, type in command line:

 `cpptraj -p dna.top`